Frequently Asked Questions – Layoffs and Unemployment Compensation in ME

 Employers are balancing satisfying their business obligations and maintaining viability while also looking out for their employees’ best interests and retaining their workforce.
 These considerations naturally spur several questions relating to unemployment compensation and employer’s obligations with respect to an employee filing for unemployment consideration.
 Below is some timely guidance for you to keep in mind.

-Changes to Maine Unemployment Insurance – What You Need To Know
+Changes to ME Unemployment Insurance – What You Need To Know

 On March 18, 2020, Governor Mills signed multiple emergency bills into law in response to the COVID-19 outbreak.
 One of the measures pertains to temporarily expanding eligibility for unemployment benefits for workers impacted by COVID-19.
 There are three primary points to keep in mind.